 SOC 1013 Introduction to Sociology

 2023 Social Research Methods

 4023 Social Theory

 9 hours of electives chosen from Sociology Options

-Majors and Minors in Natural Sciences & Mathematics
+Majors and Minors in Natural Sciences & Mathematics Biology

-Biology

-The bachelor of science curriculum in Biology is designed first to help the student explore the diversity of life, and how it works, and to discover for themselves how the scientific approach to understanding life provides reliable, trustworthy explanations for why things are the way they are.
+The B.S. curriculum in Biology is designed first to help the student explore the diversity of life, and how it works, and to discover for themselves how the scientific approach to understanding life provides reliable, trustworthy explanations for why things are the way they are.
 After learning about the variety of subjects covered by biology, each student chooses a professional preparation track, a set of courses focused on a more specific area of biology in which the student wants to become an expert and to have a career.
 Without exception, our most successful biology graduates participated in a variety of educationally enriching experiences outside of the classroom.
-Therefore, the Biology curriculum includes a biology capstone for student research projects, internships, and study abroad experiences; and to explore career options , prepare applications for graduate school and jobs.
-All of the biology faculty are excited to mentor students individually in their biology experiences. www.ozarks.edu/academics/what-can-i-study/biology
+Therefore, the Biology curriculum includes a Biology Capstone for student research projects, internships and study abroad experiences; and to explore career options, prepare applications for graduate school and jobs.
+All of the biology faculty are excited to mentor students individually in their biology experiences.